d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 \begin{center}\includegraphics[width=0.7\linewidth]{06-inference-1cat_files/figure-latex/unnamed-chunk-6-1} \end{center}

-25. Explain why the blue lines are at the 2.5th percentile and the 97.5th percentile.
+25. Explain why the two vertical lines (they are blue in the simulation) are at the 2.5th percentile and the 97.5th percentile.

 \vspace{1in}